Mahamud-osman/cctech-take-homes/aws-devops-ecs/README.md

 - `README.md`: Project documentation

 ## Important Notes
-- Prioritize security in your implementation
-- Provide clear comments in your code
+- Ensure your Terraform code is modular and follows best practices
-- In your documentation, explain:
-  * Your approach to securely managing database credentials
+- Follow the principle of least privilege for all IAM roles and policies
+- Be prepared to explain each component of your solution and how they work together
-  * How you've ensured the principle of least privilege in your IAM configurations
+- Follow the principle of least privilege for all IAM roles and policies
-  * Any additional security measures you've implemented
-  * How you would approach monitoring and logging in a production environment
+- Provide clear comments in your code and comprehensive documentation in your README.md

 ## Submission Instructions
-1. Fork the provided GitHub repository and implement your solution
+- Create a new GitHub repository for this project
-2. Ensure all your infrastructure-as-code and CI/CD configurations are committed
+- Ensure all your code is committed to your GitHub repository
-3. Update the README.md with:
-   - Clear instructions on how to deploy your solution
+- Provide clear instructions in your README.md on how to deploy your solution
-   - Any assumptions or decisions you made during implementation
-   - Explanations requested in the "Important Notes" section
+- Email the following to interview@cctechconsulting.com with the subject "DevOps ECS Challenge Submission - [Your Name]":
-4. Submit the link to your GitHub repository
+- Link to your GitHub repository
+- A brief explanation of your approach and any challenges you faced

 ## Evaluation Criteria
 Your submission will be evaluated based on: